ARM-software/armnn/README.md

 ## Note
+1. The following tools are **deprecated** in Arm NN 21.02 and will be removed in 21.05:
+    * TensorflowParser
+    * CaffeParser
+    * Quantizer

-We are currently in the process of removing [boost](https://www.boost.org/) as a dependency to Arm NN.
+2. We are currently in the process of removing [boost](https://www.boost.org/) as a dependency to Arm NN.
 This process is finished for everything apart from our unit tests.
 This means you don't need boost to build and use Arm NN but you need it to execute our unit tests.
 Boost will soon be removed from Arm NN entirely.